Blue shell: Reception

-Alex Langley's The Geek Handbook names being hit by a blue shell shortly before reaching the finish line as one of Mario Kart 8s greatest frustrations.
+Alex Langley's The Geek Handbook names being hit by a Spiny Shell shortly before reaching the finish line as one of Mario Kart 8s greatest frustrations.
 David Murphy from PCMag and Jamie Andrew from Den of Geek both called the Blue Shell the “Blue Shell of Death”.
 In 2017, Keith Stuart of The Guardian included the blue shell as one of the "11 greatest video game objects" in history, calling it "the most controversial item in the Mario universe."

 Calling it "The Great Equalizer" for its enhancement of the elements of struggle and luck, Kotakus Nathan Grayson considered the blue shell to be the most despised, and best, item of the Mario Kart series.
 Kotakus Yannick Le Jacq considered the blue shell to be the most notable and game-changing among Mario Karts "most notorious" items, adding that this made it "a lot more fun" to use in Super Smash Bros. for 3DS and Wii U too.

 Nintendo Power called the use of a Mushroom to dodge a blue shell a "defining moment" of gameplay in Mario Kart Wii.
 Maxwell McGee of GameSpot considered the ability to destroy the "dreaded" blue shells with a new item, the Super Horn, to be a particularly exciting feature of Mario Kart 8.
 Steve Watts of GameSpot said in 2022 that "the Blue Shell has become synonymous with Mario Kart" and is now an icon within video game history.